Kia XCeed: Crossover-like hatchback joins the range

 Space is much more generous than the standard Ceed thanks to its elongated body and extra headroom.
 The hip point of each seat is raised by 42mm, while its 426-litre boot is 31 litres more than then hatch.
 Versatility is impressive courtesy of a 40:20:40 rear seat, electric tailgate and two-level boot floor.

 Powertrain-wise, from launch you’ll be able to choose between three petrol and two diesel options.
 The entry-level model is a 120hp three-cylinder petrol while a 140hp 1.4-litre option is available too.
 The range-topping model is a 203hp 1.6-litre.
 A 1.6-litre diesel engine is also on offer, with two variants producing 116hp and 138hp respectively.

 A plug-in hybrid model has also been confirmed, as has 48-volt mild hybrid tech.
 Expect these models to arrive some time in 2020.
 A six-speed manual gearbox is standard, while all engines expect the entry-level 1.0-litre petrol can be specified with a seven-speed automatic.

-Emilio Herrera, Chief Operating Officer for Kia Motors Europe, comments: “The Kia XCeed addresses the growing desire for cars which offer more emotion and dynamism than an SUV, both in terms of the way a car looks and drives.
+Emilio Herrera, chief operating officer for Kia Motors Europe, said: “The Kia XCeed addresses the growing desire for cars which offer more emotion and dynamism than an SUV, both in terms of the way a car looks and drives.

 “Our new CUV meets these needs, with a distinctive and modern design wrapped around a spacious, versatile body.
 Merging the strengths of both hatchback and SUV, the Kia XCeed offers something refreshing and different for European consumers.